twfahey1/setup-docksal/README.md

 ## Usage

-Simply run the action, and `fin` commands should be available.
+Simply implement the action in a step, and `fin` commands should be available subsequently.

-## Node Modules Directory?

-Yes, the `node_modules` directory was commited to this repo on purpose.
-Github actions requires these modules in order to run and I chose to include the Node modules in lieu of bundling all the modules into one file.